Pesto, parmesan and polymers

 Argang Ghadiri and Thomas Vilgis

 Unfortunately, the event has to be cancelled.
-Purchased single tickets for the event as well as day and combination tickets, can be returned at the house (2nd floor); Mon-Fri 1-6pm or serve as admission for the event "Saturday, 20.11.2021, 16:00 - David Höner & Roos Gerritsen - No Weapons in the Restaurant!"
+Purchased one-way tickets for the event as well as day and combination tickets, can be returned at the house (2nd floor); Mon-Fri 13-18 clock or serve as admission for the event "Saturday, 20.11.2021, 16:00 clock - David Höner & Roos Gerritsen - No Weapons in the Restaurant!"